AliceLinux AliceLinux's (un)official documentation and devblog

 apkg-orphan

-Script to print list package without parent dependencies.
+Script to print a list of packages without parent dependencies.

 Usage: